 DASS provides an all-round prioritised assessment of threats with fully automatic response to single or multiple threats.

 DASS includes an electronic countermeasures / support measures system (ECM/ESM), front and rear missile approach warners, supersonically capable towed decoy systems, laser warning receivers and SaabTech Electronics BOL chaff and flare dispensing system.
 The avionics system is based on a Nato standard databus with fibre optic highways.

 Selex Galileo was awarded a contract in September 2010 to provide the Praetorian DASS for tranche 3A at a cost of £400m ($616m).
-The system will incorporate ECM/ESM and missile approach warning (MAW) elements.
-The first DASS will be delivered in 2012.
+The system incorporates ECM/ESM and missile approach warning (MAW) elements.

 Eurofighter and Euroradar began to jointly develop an advanced active electronically scanned array (AESA) radar in July 2010.
-The radar is expected to be operational by 2015.
-It will meet the requirements of Eurofighter partner nations and export customers.
+It is aimed to meet the requirements of Eurofighter partner nations and export customers.
 The detection and tracking range of the radar has been improved.